Explore your mortgage options

 Personal loans tend to have lower interest rates than payday loans.

-If the amount you need is small and you know you can pay it back by the time your next paycheck rolls around, it may be a better option than a personal loan.
+If the amount you need is small and you know you can pay it back by the time your next paycheck rolls around, it might be a better option than a personal loan.

 Lenders will check your credit score to see if you qualify for a personal loan.
 If you have a low credit score and a spotty credit history, it will likely be harder to qualify for a personal loan.